 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 400–500 words, demonstrate course-related knowledge, and include at least 1 external source in addition to the text.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
+Each thread must be 400–500 words in current APA format, demonstrate course-related knowledge, and include at least 1 external source in addition to the text.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 200–250 words.
+Each reply must be 200–250 words in current APA format.

-The student will write a 1,250–1,500-word research-based paper in current Turabian format that focuses on the topic relevant to the course readings for the Module in which it is located and all previous learning.
-Each paper must include at least 5–7 outside scholarly references in addition to the course textbook, 1 relevant presentation citation from the assigned module/week, and the Bible.
+The student will write a 1,250–1,500-word research-based paper in current APA format that focuses on the topic relevant to the course readings for the module in which it is located and all previous learning.
+Each paper must include at least 5–7 outside scholarly references in addition to the course textbook, 1 relevant presentation citation from the assigned Module: Week, and the Bible.

 This paper will be developed in 3 Parts: Topic Selection, Annotated Bibliography and the Final Paper Submission.

 The student will complete an Annotated Bibliography of 7–8 outside scholarly resources.
 Annotations must not exceed 100 words and must provide a brief rationale why the resource is applicable.
-The Annotated Biblography must be completed in current Turabian format.
+The Annotated Bibliography must be completed in current APA format.

-The student will write a 1,750–2,000-word research-based paper in current Turabian format that focuses on a pre-selected topic approved by the instructor.
-The paper must include at least 7–8 outside scholarly references in addition to the course textbook, 1 relevant presentation citation from the assigned module/week, and the Bible.
+The student will write a 1,750–2,000-word research-based paper in current APA format that focuses on a pre-selected topic approved by the instructor.
+The paper must include at least 7–8 outside scholarly references in addition to the course textbook, 1 relevant presentation citation from the assigned Module: Week, and the Bible.

-The student will write a 1,250–1,500-word essay in current Turabian format that focuses on the topic selected from the course readings, presentations, and other sources for the Module in which it is located.
-The paper must include at least 5–7 outside scholarly references in addition to the course textbook, 1 relevant presentation citation from the assigned module/week, and the Bible.
+The student will write a 1,250–1,500-word essay in current APA format that focuses on the topic selected from the course readings, presentations, and other sources for the module in which it is located.
+The paper must include at least 5–7 outside scholarly references in addition to the course textbook, 1 relevant presentation citation from the assigned Module: Week, and the Bible.